This post may contain affiliate links. Please read our disclosure policy.

 assembling a stackable chicken enchilada with verde sauce.

-1. Bake: Place dish in the oven and bake 15 minutes, until cheese has melted.
+1. Bake: Bake in the oven for 15 minutes, or until the cheese is melted.

 Expert Tips

-• Baking Dish: A 5×5-inch baking dish is perfect for this recipe.
-Grease it lightly for easy removal.
+• Baking Dish: A lightly greased 5×5-inch baking dish is the perfect size.

 Frequently Asked Questions